Saturday, 24 December 2022

 The interviews let it down, fashion pundits and family, even with glimpses of Martin Scorsese and Jay Weissberg to comment the movie connection.
 Adding echo to the track is an interesting piece of manipulation.

-Curiously the high point is the artizanal hand making of a Ferrigamo shoe, which we’ve already seen in the opening, with the family material and digital shoe ballet coming as an
+Curiously the high point is the artizanal hand making of a Ferrigamo shoe, which we’ve already seen in the opening, with the family material and digital shoe ballet coming as an anti-climax.

 Director Luca Guadagnino (Call Me By Your Name, the new Suspiria) has still shown a firmer grip on the documentary form than most fiction makers taking it on.
 His film has the variety and hints of significance (labor relations, the shoe maker in legend) that sustain it for most of a hundred and sixteen minutes.
-However, possibly due to the involvement of his heirs in the production, Ferragamo himself remains irritatingly two dimensional.
+However, possibly due to the involvement of his heirs in the production, Ferragamo himself remains irritatingly two-dimensional.

 It would be interesting to know why the film has attracted more attention than other current non fiction.